HongyiLuo/hongyiluo.github.io/_pages/about.md

 News
 ======
+- *Oct.
+2023*: Our paper, “Forced Biometric Fingerprint Pressing Attack and Detection” has been submitted to IEEE IEEE Transactions on Information Forensics and Security.
 - *June 2023*: Our paper, “Location-Invariant Radio Frequency Fingerprint for Base Station Recognition” has been accepted by IEEE Wireless Communications Letters.
 - *Mar.
 2023*: Our paper, “Information-Theoretic Secure Key Sharing for Wide-Area Mobile Applications” has been accepted by IEEE Wireless Communications Magazine.
 - *Jan.
 2023*: Our paper, “RelativeRFF: Multi-Antenna Device Identification in Multipath Propagation Scenarios” has been accepted by IEEE ICC’23.